-Our VHF repeater is home to two weekly nets (the club’s own Sunday Night 2 Meter Net, and also the Southfield Amateur Radio Service’s Tuesday evening net), and it is also used during siren testing during the tornado season, as well as one of the backup repeaters for the Southeastern Michigan Traffic Net.
+Our VHF repeater is home to two weekly nets (the club’s own Sunday Night 2 Meter Net, and also the Southfield Amateur Radio Service’s Tuesday evening net), and it is also used as one of the backup repeaters for the Southeastern Michigan Traffic Net.

 Our UHF repeater is home to the afterglow net following the Tuesday evening 10 meter CW net.

 - VHF: W8HP/R, 146.640 MHz, 100.0 Hz CTCSS/PL tone (input/output), -600 kHz offset, analog FM mode

 - Main repeater site in Oak Park (10 Mile Rd. between Greenfield Rd. and Coolidge Hwy.)

 - Remote receive sites in Warren (12 Mile Rd. and Hoover Rd.) and Detroit (Coleman A. Young International Airport)

 - UHF: W8HP-R, 443.225 MHz, 107.2 Hz CTCSS/PL tone (input/output), +5 MHz offset, analog FM and Yaesu Fusion (C4FM) modes (Fusion is local only)